 Essentially, your phone camera is good enough now for professional photography.
 And, it will only get better over time.

-So, it’s been established that smartphones don’t have the best camera for professional photography.
-But it’s also been proven that these cameras are improving and improving fast.
-So, what does this mean?
+So, it’s been established that today’s smartphones don’t have the best camera for professional photography.
+But it’s also been proven that these cameras are improving and improving fast and that by pairing your smartphone with some gear you can get DSLR or mirrorless level results.

 At the same time, there will always be people that look down on smartphone cameras.
 Just as there are people today that look down on mirrorless cameras.